ufal/npfl114/exam/questions.md

 - Describe multi-arm bandits and write down the $\epsilon$-greedy algorithm for solving it.
 [5]

-- Define a Markov Decision Process, including the definition of a return.
+- Define the Markov Decision Process, including the definition of the return.
 [5]

-- Define a value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+- Define the value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
 [5]

-- Define an action-value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+- Define the action-value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
 [5]

-- Express a value function using an action-value function, and express an action-value function using a value function.
+- Express the value function using the action-value function, and express the action-value function using the value function.
 [5]

-- Define optimal value function and optimal action-value function.
+- Define the optimal value function and the optimal action-value function.
 Then define optimal policy in such a way that its existence is guaranteed.
 [5]

 - Write down the Monte-Carlo on-policy every-visit $\epsilon$-soft algorithm.
 [10]